openjs-foundation/cross-project-council/CPC-CHARTER.md

 Such a situation must be immediately remedied by the resignation or removal of one or more voting CPC members.

+If a Voting CPC member connected to an impact or non impact project is being replaced by someone from the same project, a sign off from the current active CPC member is required with an approval of the new member.

 The public portion of the CPC discussions and meetings will be open to all observers and members.